 POET Technologies Reports No Exposure to Silicon Valley Bank (SVB) Failure

-/EIN News/ -- TORONTO, March 14, 2023 (GLOBE NEWSWIRE) -- POET Technologies Inc. (“POET” or the “Company”) (TSX Venture: PTK; NASDAQ: POET), the designer and developer of the POET Optical Interposer™ and Photonic Integrated Circuits (PICs) and light sources for the data center, tele-communication and artificial intelligence markets, today reported that it has no financial exposure to the closure on Friday, March 10, 2023 of Silicon Valley Bank (SVB) by the State of California and the Federal Deposit Insurance Corporation (FDIC).
+TORONTO, March 14, 2023 (GLOBE NEWSWIRE) -- POET Technologies Inc. ("POET" or the "Company") PTKPOET, the designer and developer of the POET Optical Interposer™ and Photonic Integrated Circuits (PICs) and light sources for the data center, tele-communication and artificial intelligence markets, today reported that it has no financial exposure to the closure on Friday, March 10, 2023 of Silicon Valley Bank (SVB) by the State of California and the Federal Deposit Insurance Corporation (FDIC).

 POET's operating cash reserves are held in insured accounts at multiple banks both nationally and internationally.
 Cash not immediately needed for operations is invested in US and Canadian Term Deposits that mature in less than 90 days.
 Such short-term investments consist of guaranteed investment certificates (GICs) held with other Canadian chartered banks.
 The Company's Investment Policy is available for review on the Company's website. (https://poet-technologies.com/docs/corporate-governance/Investment%20Policy%202021.pdf)